seasalt-ai/newweb/content/blog/en/29-discord-tts-case-study.md

 ---
-title: "Text-to-Speech on Discord: A TTS Discord Bot Case Study"
-date: 2022-12-27T17:04:20-08:00
 author: Kim Dodds
+canonicalUrl: /blog/discord-tts-case-study/
+date: 2022-12-27 17:04:20-08:00
 description: In this blog we’ll discuss our findings on how real Discord users utilize our services after reviewing several months of authentic text-to-speech data.
+image: images/blog/29-tts-case-study/discord-tts-accessibility.jpg
+metatitle: 'Text-to-Speech on Discord: A TTS Discord Bot Case Study'
+tags:
+- SeaVoice
+- Discord
+title: 'Text-to-Speech on Discord: A TTS Discord Bot Case Study'
+url: /blog/discord-tts-case-study/
 weight: 1
-tags: ["SeaVoice", "Discord"]
-image: images/blog/29-tts-case-study/discord-tts-accessibility.jpg
-canonicalUrl: "/blog/discord-tts-case-study/"
-url: "/blog/discord-tts-case-study/"
 ---

 *After launching SeaVoice, one of the fastest and most accurate text-to-speech and speech-to-text bots on Discord, we wanted to understand how users were actually interacting with the services.
 In this blog we’ll discuss our findings after reviewing several months of real text-to-speech user data.*